An equivalence between two models of $\infty$-categories of enriched presheaves: Introduction

 \subsection{Notation and terminology}

-We write \begin{itemize} \item $\Set$ for the category of small sets. \item $\Delta$ for the category of finite, non-empty, partially ordered sets and order preserving maps. \item $\mS$ for the $\infty$-category of small spaces. \item $ \Cat_\infty$ for the $\infty$-category of small $\infty$-categories. \item $ \Op_\infty$ for the $\infty$-category of small non-symmetric $\infty$-operads. \item $ \Op_\infty^\gen$ for the $\infty$-category of small generalized non-symmetric $\infty$-operads.
+We write \begin{itemize} \item $\Set$ for the category of small sets. \item $\Delta$ for the category of finite, non-empty, totally ordered sets and order preserving maps. \item $\mS$ for the $\infty$-category of small spaces. \item $ \Cat_\infty$ for the $\infty$-category of small $\infty$-categories.

 \end{itemize}